-You may use up to 50% of the sample/template in a RT-LAMP reaction.
+You may use up to 50% of the sample/template in a LAMP reaction.
 In the case of sample-caused reaction inhibition, this value should optimally be reduced to 4 to 10% per reaction, which corresponds to 1 to 2.5 μL of lysate per 25 μL reaction.

-• Suboptimal RT-LAMP conditions
+Suboptimal LAMP conditions

-Explore varying the reaction temperature or adjusting reaction time, such as increasing the amplification protocol over 20 min to enhance amplification.
+Explore varying the reaction temperature, adjusting reaction time, or increasing the amplification protocol over 20 min to enhance amplification.
 Ensure that these alterations do not result in non-specific product amplification.

-• Contamination with DNases/RNases
+• Contamination with DNases